ellakcy/moodle-compose/README.md

 ### Step2 Backup moodle data and code:

 In folder `data/moodle` are located ann the moodle data and code.
 In folder `data/moodle/www` the moodle code is located whilst at the parent `data/moodle` the rest of the data (images, cache etc etc) is located.
+In later versions we wont use a bind mount for the moodle's data.
+Check the `volumes` section in order to understand whether we use bind mount or normal volume.

 You may copy the `./data/moodle` to the folder of your destination.
 Keep in mind though because theese folder under linux environment will have either `root` or `www-data` user and group.
 So during restore you may want to set these permissions, use `ls -l` in order to keep track of them.